Are Foreclosures on the Rise?

 Another big difference between the foreclosure crisis that began in 2008 and now is that the abusive, predatory, and unaffordable subprime mortgage loans made in the early 2000s are no longer available.
 Those loans allowed people to buy homes they couldn't afford and inflated the housing market.
 Today, lending laws and practices are much stricter and generally prevent people from buying homes they can't afford.

 Also, the majority of homeowners have equity in their properties.
-So, while the housing market is slowing down, mainly due to the Federal Reserve's increasing of mortgage interest rates to control inflation, it isn't crashing.
+So, while the housing market is currently slow, mainly due to continuing high interest rates, it isn't crashing.

 Will We Have Another Foreclosure Crisis?